 - Copy of all academic mark-sheets/certificates and Degree of Graduation

 - Copy of all the pages in the passport(s)

-A non-refundable application fee of INR 7,350 will have to be paid at the time of submission of application.
+A non-refundable application fee of USD 100 or equivalent INR at the exchange rate prevailing on the transfer day can be remitted through an electronic/online transfer.
 A payment link will be available in the portal.
 All the transfers have to be made using the link.

 The last date for applying to the MBA Programme for overseas candidates is 10th March 2023 (5.00 pm IST).
 The GMAT Institution Code Number for Indian Institute of Management Nagpur for MBA is 09J-X8-84

 - All or any dispute/s or differences arising out of admission process/ procedure, withdrawal, admission policy, admission cancellation procedure, cancellation policies, refund policies shall be subject to the exclusive jurisdiction of Courts/ Forums/Commission at Nagpur alone.

 - Any dispute concerning admissions to the MBA Batch of 2023-25 would be subject to the jurisdiction of the competent courts within the territorial jurisdiction of the city of Nagpur, Maharashtra only.